stevermeister/ngx-wig/README.md

 ## Dependencies

-*it's only AngularJS!
+*it's only Angular!
 No jQuery or other WYSIWYG monsters*

- - ng2Wig+ - Angular2+

 ## Installation